OpenRailAssociation/rcm-dx/RCM-DX-Specification_EN.md

 Section is of type 'Group' in HDF5.

 The group `SECTIONS`, contains information about a session.
+This group has dependencies to the group `TOPOLOGY`.

 | Name | Parent object | Optional |
 |--|--|--|